ClaireSimmonds/hello-world-javascript-action/README.md

 ## Usage

-Here's an example of how to use this action in a workflow file:
+Here's an example of how to use this action:

 ```yaml
 name: Example Workflow